forcedotcom/java-sdk/jpa/doc/jpa-queries.md

 eagerly loaded by the Database.com JPA provider to support optimistic transactions.

 You can also explicitly mark a field as eager or lazy by adding the <code>FetchType.EAGER</code> or <code>FetchType.LAZY</code> attribute to an
-<code>@Basic</code>, <code>@OneToMany</code>, or <code>@ManyToOne</code> annotation.

-**Note**: A separate query is executed when you access the data for any lazily loaded field.
+<code>@Basic</code> or <code>@ManyToOne</code> annotation.
+A separate query is executed when you access the data for any lazily loaded field.

+**Note**: <code>@ManyToOne</code> relationship fields are eagerly loaded by default.
+You can’t mark an <code>@OneToMany</code> field with a <code>FetchType.EAGER</code> attribute.
+For an <code>@OneToMany</code> field, simply access the collection field and a separate SOQL query will be executed in the background to retrieve your data.

 <a name="fetchDepth"> </a>
 ### Fetch Depth
-Fetch depth is the number of levels of relationships traversed and fetched for a query.
+Fetch depth is the number of levels of relationships traversed from the base object in a query.
+The default fetch depth is five.
+You can set the fetch depth to any value between one and five.

 Consider a Grandchild entity with a lookup relationship to a Child entity that has a lookup relationship to a Parent entity.
 If a query references the child-to-parent relationships from the Grandchild to Child entities and the Child to Parent entities, you must set the fetch depth to two to retrieve <code>FetchType.EAGER</code> fields for the Parent entity.

-A query doesn't return an error if it references <code>FetchType.EAGER</code> fields that exceed the fetch depth; it just returns data within the fetch depth.
-Setting fetch depth to zero means that you only get data for the entity in the FROM clause and relationships are ignored.
+**Note**: A query doesn't return an error if it references <code>FetchType.EAGER</code> fields that exceed the fetch depth; it just returns data within the fetch depth and `null` values for any eager relationship fields that exceed the fetch depth.

-The default fetch depth is one.
 You can change the default fetch depth by setting the **datanucleus.maxFetchDepth** property in `persistence.xml`.
 You can also change the fetch depth for an individual query by using a query hint.
 For example, to set the fetch depth to two in a JPQL query: